Kajang station: Services

 The current Kajang Komuter station inherits the original station's branch lines and responsibilities to manage railway switches, railway monitoring and goods delivery.
 The station employs a number of railway staff.
 The station is also connected to sheds for railway maintenance vehicles, as well as a warehouse.
 The station contains three platforms: Platform 1 is a side platform with full-length track and extended shed; Platforms 2 and 3 are an island platform.
 The platforms are lined along with a set of four main lines; three run between the two platforms and one runs along the other side of the island platform.
 The line between platforms 1 and 3 is the main route.
 Platform 2 can be used for any service, while the platform 3 line is only used when platform 2 is occupied by another train.

-The MRT platforms are elevated, along with the new KTM commuter platform replacing the ground-level station.
+The MRT platforms are elevated, along with the new KTM concourse, replacing the former ground-level station.
 Feeder bus services are available as well.
-Interchange between KTM and MRT is not possible, passengers are required to purchase separate tickets to enter the other station.
+Paid-area integration between the KTM and MRT is not available as both systems are owned and operated by different companies; passengers are required to purchase separate tickets to enter each line and system.

 History

 The original station was opened in 1897.
-Intercity services were provided for the town from its early years through the 20th century, while KTM Komuter services were introduced in the mid-1990s, when a new station adjoining Jalan Bukit (Malay; English: Hill Road) was completed on the east side of the tracks to replace the older station adjoining Jalan Reko (Reko Road) on the west side of the tracks.
+KTM Intercity services were provided for the town from its early years through the 20th century, while KTM Komuter services were introduced in the mid-1990s, when a new station adjoining Jalan Bukit (Malay; English: Hill Road) was completed on the east side of the tracks to replace the older station adjoining Jalan Reko (Reko Road) on the west side of the tracks.

 Renovations

-The KTM ground station has undergone a few remodelings throughout its service.
-A platform was extended to support Intercity trains that occasionally stretch longer than the station's platform.
-A second access area for the station was completed and opened for access at the west side of the track in 2004, but has no operational faregates and had only introduced manual ticketing services from early-2007 onwards.
+The KTM ground station has undergone a few remodellings throughout its service.
+The platforms were extended to support KTM Intercity trains that occasionally stretch longer than the station's platforma.
+A second access area for the station was completed and opened for access at the west side of the tracka in 2004, but has no operational faregates and had only introduced manual ticketing services from early-2007 onwards.
 The installation of larger platform canopy roofs was also undertaken during the first half of 2007.